Sanglorian/orcus/Orcus Rulebook - current.md

 **Line of Effect:** A line of effect is similar to a line of sight, except it is only blocked by solid obstacles.
 Note that an obstacle can be solid but transparent, meaning it blocks line of effect but not line of sight.

-**Targeting Yourself:** If a power targets a creature of your choice or ally of your choice, you can choose yourself, unless the creature must be hostile or specifically a creature other than you.
-If you are in the area of effect of a power you use, you can target yourself.
+**Targeting Yourself:** If a power targets a creature or creatures of your choice, you can choose yourself.
+If it targets enemies, you cannot choose yourself.

-If a power simply targets “allies in range”, it does not include you.
+A power that targets an ally or allies does not target you; you are not your own ally.

 **Nearest:** To determine the nearest target, determine the range to each possible target and then pick the one at the shortest range.
 If the range to two or more targets is equal you can choose which is the nearest.